Evaluation, Assessment and Feedback in Foreign Language Teaching and Learning 3301-JS2937-1ST

 Assessment criteria

-- participation in discussions (verification of outcomes W, U, K) – 15% of the final grade
+- participation in discussions based on studied sources (verification of outcomes W, U, K) – 15% of the final grade

 - two presentations of project work (verification of outcomes W, U, K) – 60% of the final grade